DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 `a` and `b` are the subdomains, can be named whatever.
-For them to work they must have type-A DNS record pointing at your public ip set on Cloudflare, or wherever the domains DNS is managed.</br>
+For them to work they must have type-A DNS record pointing at your public ip set on Cloudflare, or wherever the domains DNS is managed.<br>
 Can also be a wild card `*.example.com -> 104.17.436.89`

-The value of `{$MY_DOMAIN}` is provided by the compose and the `.env` file.</br>
+The value of `{$MY_DOMAIN}` is provided by the compose and the `.env` file.<br>
 The subdomains point at docker containers by their **hostname** and **exposed port**.
-So every docker container you spin should have hostname definied.</br>
+So every docker container you spin should have hostname definied.<br>
 Commented out is the staging url for let's encrypt, useful for testing.

 ### - Setup some docker containers

-Something light and easy to setup to route to.</br>
+Something light and easy to setup to route to.<br>
 Assuming for this testing these compose files are in the same directory with Caddy, so they make use of the same `.env` file and so be on the same network.

-Note the lack of published/mapped ports in the compose, as they will be accessed only through Caddy, which has it's ports published.</br>
+Note the lack of published/mapped ports in the compose, as they will be accessed only through Caddy, which has it's ports published.<br>
-And since the containers and Caddy are all on the same bridge docker network, they can access each other on any port.</br>
+And since the containers and Caddy are all on the same bridge docker network, they can access each other on any port.<br>
 Exposed ports are just documentation,
 [don't confuse expose and publish](https://maximorlov.com/exposing-a-port-in-docker-what-does-it-do/).

-*extra info:*</br>
+*extra info:*<br>
 To know which ports containers have exposed - `docker ps`, or `docker port <container-name>`, or use [ctop](https://github.com/bcicen/ctop).